Rare Lunar Trifecta Coming With 'Super Flower Blood Moon' And Total Lunar Eclipse

 May’s Super Flower Blood Moon will grace the sky the night of Tuesday May 25.
 The full moon in May is called the “flower” moon because it is the time of year in the Northern Hemisphere when flowers and trees are in bloom.
-This month’s “super” moon will be the biggest and brightest of the entire year as the full moon occurs about ten hours after the it is at perigee (the closest point to Earth in its orbit).READ MORE: FIRST ON CBS4: Attorney Says DOJ Has Closed Investigation Into Former Rep. Ileana Ros-Lehtinen
+This month’s “super” moon will be the biggest and brightest of the entire year as the full moon occurs about ten hours after the it is at perigee (the closest point to Earth in its orbit).READ MORE: Miami Beach Restrictions For Memorial Day Weekend: What You Need To Know

 The “blood” moon occurs early Wednesday morning as it passes through the Earth’s shadow, creating the first total lunar eclipse since January 2019.

-It will take the moon just over three hours to cross through the Earth’s shadow, but the actual lunar eclipse will last under 15 minutes where the moon will take on a red color.READ MORE: Peddling For A Purpose: Miami Police Officer Joe McCrink Leads Team In 'Coast To Coast' Memorial Bike Ride
+It will take the moon just over three hours to cross through the Earth’s shadow, but the actual lunar eclipse will last under 15 minutes where the moon will take on a red color.READ MORE: 4-Year-Old Greyson Martin Kessler Identified By Family Representative As Child Found Dead In Fort Lauderdale Apartment

 Here along the east coast, we will all be able to enjoy the Supermoon.
 Perigee occurs at 9:21 Tuesday night May 25.
 Although not technically a full moon until the following morning at 7:13 a.m., the moon will still appear bigger and brighter.
 The Earth-Moon distance for April’s Supermoon was 222,212 miles, this month that distance shrinks to 222,117 miles.
 That night the moon will appear 7% bigger and about 15% brighter than a typical full moon.